Low key photography lighting tips for dramatic photos

 1. Using natural light indoors for low key photos

 Because light is allowed inside through openings in walls (ie doors and windows), you can control how much light comes in during the day.
-More importantly, by opening and closing doors and curtains, you can control the shape of the gap the light comes in:
+More importantly, by opening and closing doors and curtains, you can control how much light comes in:

-• Look for pools of light in your home and photograph on the edge of light, without including the light source in the image
+- Look for pools of direct sunlight in your home and photograph on the edge of light, without including the light source in the image

-In this respect you’re using windows and doorways in exactly the same way a studio photographer uses flash.
+In this respect you’re using window light and doorways in exactly the same way a studio photographer uses flash.

 Stretch your imagination, embrace the shadows – the results can be stunning!